• Home

 • Cultural awareness 🌍

-Themes are broken into manageable sub-topics to help students apply grammar and vocabulary in real-life contexts.
+We break down major themes into manageable sub-topics to apply grammar and vocabulary in real-life contexts.

-Mock exams, timed practice, and personal feedback sharpen exam strategies and improve results.
+Mock exams, timed practice, and feedback help sharpen exam strategies.

-📍 Church Street, Old Amersham, Bucks HP7 0BD
+📍 Location: Church Street, Old Amersham, Bucks HP7 0BD

 🖥️ Lessons are available in person at our language centre or online – your choice!